fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ### Object within an object

-Let's modify the scheme a bit
+Let's modify the schema a bit

 ```js
   // highlight-start